 In February 2014, the board of directors and stockholders approved the 2014 Long Term Incentive Plan, as amended (the "2014 Plan").
 In February 2021, board of directors and stockholders approved an amendment which increased the aggregate amount of shares of common stock may be issued under the 2014 Plan from 1,500,000 to 3,000,000.
 The Company is authorized to issue nonqualified and incentive stock options to purchase common stock, restricted stock awards ("RSAs") and restricted stock units ("RSUs") to key employees, directors and consultants under the 2014 Plan.
 Options have a term not to exceed ten years, with the exception of incentive stock options granted to employees owning ten percent or more of the outstanding shares of common stock, which have a term not to exceed five years.
-The exercise price of any option may not be less than the fair market value of the common stock on the date of grant.
-In the case of incentive stock options granted to an employee owning ten percent or more of the outstanding shares of common stock, the exercise price of such option may not be less than 110% of the fair market value of the common stock on the date of grant.
+The exercise price of any option may not be less than the fair market value of the outstanding shares of common stock, the exercise price of such option may not be less than 110% of the fair market value of the common stock on the date of grant.
 An RSU represents a contingent right to receive one share of the common stock upon vesting.
 Under the 2014 Plan, the Company may issue RSAs and RSUs to employees for no payment by the employee or for a payment below the fair market value on the date of grant.
 The RSAs and RSUs are subject to certain restrictions described in the 2014 Plan.